Tristan Walker (entrepreneur): Career

-Walker interned at Twitter and Boston Consulting Group, before working at Foursquare as the third employee and director of business development.
+Walker interned at Twitter and Boston Consulting Group before working at Foursquare as the third employee and director of business development.

 In 2012, Walker was the Entrepreneur-in-residence at venture capital firm Andreessen Horowitz.
 While there, he co-founded CODE2040 and Walker & Co.

-Walker & Co. is the parent company of Bevel, a men's grooming brand whose flagship product was a single blade razor and electric trimmer.
+Walker & Co. is the parent company of Bevel, a men's grooming brand whose flagship product was a single-blade razor and electric trimmer.
 Bevel expanded into what Vibe called "a full-fledged beauty and skincare company for men."
 The health and hygiene company was founded with people of color as the target audience.

-By 2015, Walker had raised a total of $33.3 million dollars for Walker & Co and board members included Magic Johnson, John Legend and Andre Iguodala.
-Walker was nominated for Founder of the Year by TechCrunch in 2015 and in 2016 TechCrunch wrote "Walker is becoming, if he’s not already, a household name in Silicon Valley".
+By 2015, Walker had raised a total of $33.3 million for Walker & Co, and board members included Magic Johnson, John Legend and, Andre Iguodala.
+Walker was nominated for Founder of the Year by TechCrunch in 2015, and in 2016 TechCrunch wrote that "Walker is becoming, if he’s not already, a household name in Silicon Valley."

-In 2018, Walker & Co. sold to Procter & Gamble for an undisclosed amount.
+In 2018, Walker & Co sold to Procter & Gamble for an undisclosed amount.
+Following the acquisition, Walker remained CEO of Walker & Company, which continued to operate as an independent subsidiary of Procter & Gamble, maintaining its mission to serve the health and beauty needs of people of color.

 Accolades

 Fast Company called Walker in a profile: "[a] bold entrepreneur with a radical startup."
 The New York Times said that Walker "built a company for the demographic future."
 Fortune named him #19 in a list of the world's 50 greatest leaders in 2019.
 USA Today called Walker "the highest-profile African-American CEO and founder in Silicon Valley."
-Selected as Time's 100 Next, Time wrote that Walker "wants to build more than a company; he wants to build a legacy."
+When he was selected for the TIME 100 Next list, Time wrote that Walker "wants to build more than a company; he wants to build a legacy."
+In addition, Walker has been named to Fortune’s “40 under 40” list and Ebony’s Power 100 list.
+Walker is also a frequent keynote speaker at entrepreneurship and technology conferences, advocating for diversity and inclusion in business.
+He has served on the Stanford Graduate School of Business Advisory Council.

 Personal life

 Walker has a wife and two sons.
-Walker's father was shot and killed when he was four years old.